Dr Mary-Anne Smyth

 They keep a register of health professionals who meet their standards, and they take action if registered health professionals fall below those standards.
 They were created by a piece of legislation called the Health Professions Order 2001.

 Registration means that a health professional meets national standards for their professional training, performance and conduct.

 Other areas of counselling I deal with

-One-to-one counselling sessions last for fifty minutes and are chargeable at the rate of £90.00 per session.
-The fee for couples counselling is £100 (including all members) for each session.
-However, concessions are possible in some cases.
+One-to-one counselling sessions last for fifty minutes and the fee is between £100 - £150 per session, depending on what feels affordable.
+Concessions are possible in some cases.
 I will spend time with you during our first consultation where we can establish a rate that is reasonable for us both to move forward with.